truenas/middleware/docs/userguide/index.rst

 On FreeBSD or Linux
 ~~~~~~~~~~~~~~~~~~~

-On a FreeBSD or Linux system, the **xzcat** and **dd** commands can be used to uncompress and write the *.xz* image to an inserted USB thumb drive or compact
+On a FreeBSD or Linux system, the :command:`xzcat` and :command:`dd` commands can be used to uncompress and write the *.xz* image to an inserted USB thumb
-flash device.
+drive or compact flash device.
 Example 2.4a demonstrates writing the image to the first USB device (*/dev/da0*) on a FreeBSD system.
-Substitute the filename of your *.xz*
+Substitute the filename
-file and the device name representing the device to write to on your system.
+of your *.xz* file and the device name representing the device to write to on your system.

 **Example 2.4a: Writing the Image to a USB Thumb Drive**
 ::